NuevoFoundation/workshops/content/english/linux-basics/activity-2.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/v1XLyLuQQyA" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-*So before we can stop the hackers, we need to learn to navigate the Linux filesystem.*
+*Before we can stop the hackers, we need to learn to navigate the Linux filesystem.*

 ### What is a filesystem?